-About the TROPHY CAM
+About the Trophy Cam

 The Bushnell Trophy Cam is a digital scouting camera.
-It can be triggered by any movement of game in a location, detected by a highly sensitive Passive Infra-Red (PIR) motion sensor, and then take high quality pictures (up to 8MP still photos), or video clips.
+It can be triggered by any movement of game in a location, detected by a highly sensitive Passive Infra-Red (PIR) motion sensor, and then take high quality pictures (up to 6MP still photos), or video clips.

-The Trophy Cam consumes very little power (less than $300\mu A$ ) in a standby (surveillance) state.
+The Trophy Cam consumes very little power (less than 300mA) in a standby (surveillance) state.
 This means it can deliver up to six months stand-by operation time when the device is powered by eight AA alkaline batteries, and up to twelve months utilizing lithium AA batteries.
-Once motion in the monitored area is detected, the digital camera unit will be triggered at once (typically within one second) and then automatically take photos or videos according to previously programmed settings.
+Once motion in the monitored area is detected, the digital camera unit will be triggered at once (typically less than one second) and then automatically take photos or videos according to previously programmed settings.
 The Trophy Cam is equipped with built-in infrared LEDs that function as a flash, so that it delivers clear photos or videos (in black & white) even in the dark, and it can take color photos or videos under sufficient daylight.
 The Trophy Cam is designed for outdoor use and is resistant against water and snow.
+Your trail camera is one of the latest generation of Bushnell Trophy Cams, and includes many new or improved features, such as: